rmcanany/SolidEdgeStorekeeper/Readme.md

 - **LIBRARY DIRECTORY**
 The library is where the standard parts you create are stored.
 The default is in `Preferences\Library` under the `Storekeeper` main directory.

   Note it is created the first time you run the program; it won't be there before that.
-As noted above, if you want to access your vendor-specific standard parts, they must be in the library.
+As noted above, if you want to access your vendor-type standard parts, they must be in the library.
 You can place them in one or more subdirectories if desired.

 - **TEMPLATE DIRECTORY**
 The templates are SE part files that have variable-table-driven geometry to create new parts of a given type.
 By default they are stored in the `Preferences\TemplatesSE2024` folder.